Published by Christina Riley. Last Updated on October 20, 2023.

 Regardless of which side you stand with, NC Barbecue is worth celebrating!
 Whether it’s Eastern-style or Lexington-style, barbecue dominates the lineup of food-forward events during spring in NC:

-- Taste the Beach in The Outer Banks (March 24 to 26, also mentioned in our OBX off-season guide)
+- Taste the Beach in The Outer Banks (April 4-6, also mentioned in our OBX off-season guide)

-- Newport Pig Cookin’ Contest in Newport (Dates TBD)
+- Newport Pig Cookinโ Contest in Newport (April 4 to 5)

 Read More: Our Interview with Jerry Stephenson of Redneck BBQ Lab